DDC¶

 Digital Down-Converter — shifts a carrier to baseband and decimates in

-one call, backed by dp_ddc_t and dp_ddc_real_t.
+one call, backed by ddc_state_t and ddcr_state_t.

 Source: